MTstateIntroStats/IntroStatTextbook/docs/14-categorical-one-prop.md

 ## Theory-based inferential methods for $\pi$ {#theory-prop}

-In Section \@ref(var-stat), we introduced the normal distribution and showed how it can be used as a mathematical model to describe the variability of a sample mean or sample proportion as a result of the Central Limit Theorem.
-We explored the normal distribution further in Section \@ref(normal).
+In Chapter \@ref(foundations-mathematical), we introduced the normal distribution and showed how it can be used as a mathematical model to describe the variability of a sample mean or sample proportion as a result of the Central Limit Theorem.
 Theory-based hypothesis tests and confidence intervals for proportions use the normal distribution to calculate the p-value and to determine the width of the confidence interval.

 ::: onebox
 **Central Limit Theorem for the sample proportion.**